mcurto/eDNA_Metagenomics/README.md

 # Sliding window analysis to obtain identity distributions

-Identity distributions resulting from the comparison of pulicaly available shotgun sequencing data with reference genomes was done by estimating the identity between the shot gun data and the refernce genomte within sliding windows of the size of the average metagenomics fish read size.
-This was done using the script **Sliding_window_ID.py** that requires a vcf file containing the allele call from this comparison and the correspondant averagen converage per position.
+Identity distributions resulting from the comparison of publicly available shotgun sequencing data were estimated within sliding windows running over the alignment between the shot gun reads and the reference genome.
+This was done using the script **Sliding_window_ID.py** that requires a vcf file containing the allele call from this comparison and the correspondent average read depth per position.
 Here we present the complete analytical pipeline showing how this was done using the comparison between the reads from Carassius auratus (DRR172221) with the Cyprinus carpio genome (GCF_018340385.1).

 The downloaded shotgun sequencing files were quality controlled with trimmomatic.
 Here an example for the sample DRR172221:

-    java -jar ~/programs/Trimmomatic-0.39/trimmomatic-0.39.jar PE -threads 6 -phred33 DRR172221_1.fastq.gz DRR172221_2.fastq.gz DRR172221_1.paired.fastq.gz SRR13304660_1.unpaired.fastq.gz DRR172221_2.paired.fastq.gz SRR13304660_2.unpaired.fastq.gz ILLUMINACLIP:All_adapters.fa:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:20 MINLEN:70
+    java -jar trimmomatic-0.39.jar PE -threads 6 -phred33 DRR172221_1.fastq.gz DRR172221_2.fastq.gz DRR172221_1.paired.fastq.gz SRR13304660_1.unpaired.fastq.gz DRR172221_2.paired.fastq.gz SRR13304660_2.unpaired.fastq.gz ILLUMINACLIP:All_adapters.fa:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:20 MINLEN:70

 Then they were mapped to the reference genome with bwa (Li and Durbin 2009) and converted to bam files with samtools (Li et al 2009).
 Here an example with the mapping to the genome with reference GCF_018340385.1: